sv1jsb/encrypted-flask-aws/README.md

     AWSKEY = '<your AWS key secret>'
     AWSBUCKET = '<your bucket name>'

+For first time run you can create the database by starting a python shell at the directory where app.py is and issuing the commands:

+    >>> from app import create_tables
+    >>> create_tables()

 I have made a few corrections from the article.
 I also don't make the files public and use boto to download them.
 Added also the [bootstrap](http://twitter.github.com/bootstrap/index.html) css and javascript.

 Have fun!